niemandssh/stash-reforged/IMPROVEMENTS.md

 - [x] Undo/redo for tags field (you can type Ctrl+Z for return accidentally deleted tag)
 - [x] Collapse for scene description in Scene Details tab
 - [x] Normalize tag names on scrapping ("e-girl" becomes "e girl") - resolves scrape problems with XVideos tags (a lot of tags with hyphens)
+- [x] Random button in scenes list now always displayed, no need to select a special filter!
+- [x] Fixes for parallel tasks
+- [x] You can force regenerate sprites for scene now
+- [x] Icons for operations menu in scene
+- [x] GPU is now mandatory for video conversion, speeding up the process up to 10x!
+- [x] You can hide UI of player (fo make screen, for example)

 ### TODO
 - [ ] Add info about status of handled videos for global recount suggested scenes task